xGabrielR/Airbnb-Predict-Booking/README.md

 <p>With 75.0% of confidence interval, the model performs is 54.7% and 55.3% based on 100 bootstrap (random sampling of dataset) to train and predict on validation dataset, this technique is similar to cross validation.</p>

 <h3>5.2.
 Random Forest Classifier Second Cycle</h3>

-<p>I tested XGBoost in new dataset based on Smoteen, but XGBoost do not haved good performace again.</p>
+<p>On first cycle, i have tested XGBoost, and on second too in new dataset based on SMOTEEN, but XGBoost do not have good performace again.</p>
-<p>At second cycle, i have selected Random Forest Model to classify new bookings, with this model i reached at 90% balanced accuracy for new users without using sessions dataset.
+<p>At second cycle Random Forest Model haved better performace to classify new bookings, with this model i reached at 90% balanced accuracy for new users without using sessions dataset.
 With XGBoost i reached at aprox 67% of Balanced Accuracy in new dataset.</p>

 ![3](https://user-images.githubusercontent.com/75986085/159268514-8aa1d2ec-f692-4dd8-a2c6-264341f94849.png)

 <p>With Random Search technique and cross validation, i have a tunned model with +/-.1% of balanced accuracy for next predictions on second cycle.</p>
 <p>Why this performace?
-I have selected more simple model on Tunning, for a good tuning, i need to train more times with more and different model parameters, for RF on second cycle i only selected three parameters for random search.</p>
+I have selected more simple model on Tuning, for a good tuning, need to train more times with more and different model parameters, for RF on second cycle i only selected three parameters for random search.</p>

 ![bootstrap](https://user-images.githubusercontent.com/75986085/159269031-b5d1927c-0486-4cd0-a194-48b84d0fff20.png)

 <p>I have performed a simple bootstrap with 1000 iterations to check the confidence interval of model performace in different scenarios.</p>

 <h2>6.
 Bussiness Results</h2>
 <hr>